Stephen M. Delfin

 Scott Black is Senior Vice President and Chief Customer Officer with overall management responsibility for Business and Campaign Services, Fiscal Services, Member and Campaign Services and Marketing Communications.
 In this role, he will focus on the comprehensive view of our customer and stakeholder strategy to maximize acquisition, retention, and revenue goal acquisition.
 He was most recently Vice President, Business and Campaign Development.

 Prior to coming to America’s Charities, his background included a thirteen-year career in with Hallmark Cards in sales, sales training, sales management, operations, product marketing and brand management.
 Previously he was national sales director with Enesco, regional sales director with Kintera, a fundraising technology company, and vice president with ScoreCast, the golf software provider to the PGA.
 His prior non-profit experience included time as executive director of the Frank Lloyd Wright Unity Temple Restoration Foundation and vice president at Global Impact.

-Black has a B.S. in business administration and a B.A. in philosophy from Juniata College in Pennsylvania.
+Scott has a B.S. in business administration and a B.A. in philosophy from Juniata College in Pennsylvania.